-In addition, a maximum of 10% of the investments of Sub-Fund will be derivatives, cash and/or cash equivalent, and a maximum of 10% of monetary UCIs (excluding monetary UCIs classified as Article 8 according to SFDR and managed by OFI Invest AM) held for liquidity purposes (#2 Other).
+The remaining 20% of the investments of the Sub-Fund, will be derivatives, cash and/or cash equivalent (excluding monetary UCIs classified as Article 8 according to SFDR regulations and managed by Ofi Invest AM) held for liquidity purposes, the use of which is limited to very specific situations and short periods of time (#2 Other).

-- #1 Aligned with E/S characteristics includes the investments of the Sub-Fund used to attain the environmental or social characteristics promoted by the Sub-Fund. - #2 Other includes the remaining investments of the Sub-Fund which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments.
+#1 Aligned with E/S characteristics includes the investments of the Sub-Fund used to attain the environmental or social characteristics promoted by the Sub-Fund.

+#2 Other includes the remaining investments of the Sub-Fund which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments.